 Here you’ll find the Boat House restaurant (Geelong’s best spot for fish and chips), the Poppykettle Playground, a designated fishing area, and the marvelous Western Beach Boardwalk.

-Curving out over the water the boardwalk has well-placed seats where you can sit back and watch the sea birds duck dive for fish.
+Curving out over the water the boardwalk has well-placed seats where you can sit back and watch the sea birds duck diving for fish.
 In the early morning, it’s perfect for watching the sun come up over the bay.

 Rippleside Park